 Silver bars are also available and tend to be popular among those who wish to invest in larger quantities.

-Storage of Silver Investments
+Storage of Your Silver Investment

 When compared to gold, as silver is cheaper, larger quantities can be obtained for the same outlay, so for some, storage may be an issue.
 If you are choosing to diversify your portfolio by adding silver to your gold investments, an important point to consider is that silver cannot be stored alongside gold, as the silver will tarnish.
 Although many will still choose to store their silver investments at home, in an insured, safe location for convenience and security, many still choose to store their investments with another custodian - for example, The Royal Mint’s vault.
 There is, of course, a storage fee to pay if you choose to store with someone else.
 However, this may be less than purchasing your own safe and insurance at home, and ultimately depends on your own circumstances and preferences.